Property taxes are due on July 2, 2021.

 After Hours Drop-off A drop box is available for non-cash payments.
 It is conveniently located at the Pandora Avenue entrance of City Hall.

-- Credit Card As a customer service improvement, you may now pay your property taxes by using a third party payment option (Plastiq).
+- Credit Card As a customer service improvement, you may now pay your property taxes by using a third party payment option.
 Using this service will result in an additional service fee to the customer.
 This service is independent from the City of Victoria.
-You will need to sign up for an account with Plastiq in order for the payment to proceed.
-Please note the option to pay by credit card is not available in person at City Hall.
+You will need to sign up for an account in order for the payment to proceed.
+Please note: The option to pay by credit card is not available in person at City Hall.
+If using this method of payment, please choose the payee: Victoria BC (City) Property Tax.

 Enter a property’s assessed value and receive an estimate of property tax amounts for the year.